Seagram Building: Initial plans

 Pereira & Luckman's design attracted negative criticism when it was announced.
 According to the August 1954 edition of Architectural Forum, critics likened the building's appearance to an "enormous cigarette lighter" and "big trophy".
 Lambert, Bronfman's 27-year-old daughter, was living in Paris when she saw a rendering of Pereira & Luckman's plan in the New York Herald Tribune's Paris edition.
-Recounting the incident, Lambert said she had been "boiling with fury" at the proposal.
+Lambert was particularly critical of the plans, later recalling that she had been "boiling with fury" at the proposal.
 Lambert wrote a letter to her father that August, arguing that any new headquarters should be a "contribution" to the city in addition to serving as a symbol of Seagram.
-In a 2013 book recalling the building's development, Lambert wrote, "This letter starts with one word repeated very emphatically [...]
-NO NO NO NO NO."
+In a 2013 book recalling the building's development, Lambert wrote, "This letter starts with one word repeated very emphatically...NO NO NO NO NO." To mollify his daughter, Bronfman offered to allow Lambert to select the marble that would be used on the building's ground floor, an offer that she flatly refused.

 Modified plans

-At his friend Lou Crandall's suggestion, Bronfman relented, allowing his daughter to find an alternate architect.
+At his friend Lou Crandall's suggestion, Bronfman relented, tasking his daughter with finding an alternate architect.
 Pereira & Luckman's design was still publicly marketed as a "preliminary model" but, as Interiors's managing editor Olga Gueft said, media reports suggested the original plan "had been dumped overboard".
+Lambert reached out to a friend at the Museum of Modern Art, who in turn introduced her to Philip Johnson, MoMA's departmental director of architecture and design.
+Following his recommendation, Lambert examined numerous leading modernist architects and conducted several interviews, asking each architect who they thought should design the building.
+She eventually narrowed the choice to three architects: Mies van der Rohe, Frank Lloyd Wright, and Le Corbusier.
+Lambert later rejected Wright's design as "not the statement that is needed now", and she expressed concerns that Le Corbusier had little experience designing American buildings.
+By contrast, Lambert saw Mies as the most trustworthy.

-Lambert became acquainted with Johnson, then the departmental director of architecture and design at the Museum of Modern Art.
-Following his recommendation, Lambert examined several leading modernist architects and conducted several interviews.
-Lambert selected Mies van der Rohe to design the building in November 1954; she described Mies's buildings, such as 860–880 Lake Shore Drive in Chicago, as "sublimely urban".
-Bronfman, having approved Mies's selection, designated his daughter as the building's planning director.
-Lambert received an annual salary of $20,000 from this position.
-Because Mies was not a licensed architect in New York state, Johnson was selected as a co-architect.
-At the time, Johnson had never designed a skyscraper before, so Crandall convinced Bronfman to hire Kahn and Jacobs as associate architects.
+Lambert selected Mies to design the building in November 1954.
+She described Mies's buildings, such as 860–880 Lake Shore Drive in Chicago, as "sublimely urban", and that younger architects had been inspired by Mies's work.
+Bronfman, having approved Mies's selection, designated his daughter as the building's planning director, with Lambert earning $20,000 annually from this position.
+Johnson was selected as a co-architect because Mies was not licensed to practice architecture in New York state and because of concerns about the 68-year-old Mies's age.
+Johnson had never designed a skyscraper before, so Kahn and Jacobs were hired as associate architects.
+Lambert recalled that Bronfman had few requirements for the building.
+Specifically, the tower was not to be placed on stilts, and it needed to span at least 500000 ft2 and be the "crowning glory of everyone's work".